CRUD and Event Sourcing

 Moreover, most of the time, ORM’s tend to promote one single model for both reads and write, in contradiction with CQS and CQRS.

 ES, as a contrary, does not have this impedance mismatch.
-Even more, it matches the OO paradigms of object messaging and encapsulation, if we consider emitted events as part of their public API 1.
+Even more, it matches the OO paradigms of object messaging and encapsulation,

 It also forces you to have a separate model for reads, via projections, since reading using event-sourced object would be totally inefficient.